 How to fix Only attribute mapping is supported by make:entity error in Symfony

-How to fix Only attribute mapping is supported by make:entity error in Symfony banner
+To fix the Only attribute mapping is supported by make:entity error

 This error message is generated when you try to create a new entity with the maker bundle by running symfony console make:entity